Adding a bathroom costs an average of $35,000

 Relocate or install new electrical or plumbing fixtures

-The hourly rate for a local plumber ranges from $45 to $200, depending on location, experience, and licensing level.
-Plumbing a new bathroom can cost anywhere from $1,000 to $10,000, depending on how close it is to existing plumbing and how complex the job will be.
+Labor makes up an average of 55% of the total budget.
+A plumber charges $45 to $200 per hour, depending on location, experience, and license level.
+Plumbing a new bathroom can cost $1,000 to $10,000, and prices climb the farther the space sits from existing lines.
 The farther away it is and the more complex it is, the more you’ll pay.
 It’s best to place your new bathroom near existing plumbing.
 Otherwise, the cost of running new lines to your bathroom can dominate your budget.

 Bathroom plumbing rough-in costs $3,000 to $20,000, depending on the number of fixtures you want.
 Sometimes, that price includes final hookups as well as the rough-in, but it will require a second trip.
-Once a plumber completes a rough-in, they must wait until the floors, walls, and cabinets are installed to come back out and install the fixtures and make connections.
+After the rough-in, the plumber returns once floors, walls, and cabinets are in place to set fixtures and make final connections.

 The type and size of bathroom you install will determine the final cost of your bathroom addition.
 Keep costs down by putting it near existing plumbing.
 Here are the costs associated with different bathroom types.

 Adding a primary bathroom costs $22,000 to $90,000, depending on the fixtures and features you choose.
-Luxury additions add to the cost—here are some to consider:
+Luxury additions add to the cost.
+For example, whirlpool tub installations run an average of $10,000.

-Transforming an existing space into a bathroom typically costs between $5,000 and $35,000, with most homeowners spending around $15,000.
+Transforming an existing space into a bathroom costs between $5,000 and $35,000, with most homeowners spending an average of $15,000.
 The final price depends on factors like the room's location, the finish quality you desire, and how close it is to existing plumbing.

 ---|---|